-Central Washington is home to many large-scale farms and each event resulted in a harvest between 6 and 40 apple bins, which can store up to 1,100 pounds of produce each.
-Subsequently, transportation and storage is crucial when working with such donation volumes.
-Having transport and storage available gave CSML the opportunity to accept semi-load donations from packing houses and producers and then distribute to the smaller food banks that are unable to handle an entire bin of produce, let alone a whole truck.
+Central Washington is home to many large-scale farms and every event can result in a harvest between six and 40 apple bins, which can hold up to 1,100 pounds of produce each.
+Thus, transportation and storage is crucial when working with such donation volumes.
+Having transport and storage available enables CSML to accept semi-load donations from packing houses and producers to distribute to smaller food banks that are unable to handle an entire bin of produce, let alone a whole truck.

-When a donation of 10,000 lbs. of onions arrived to the CSML warehouse it came to the VISTA’s attention that there was a full storage shed of onions available for donation, but no way to transport.
-This is where Rotary First Harvest and their connections statewide came in to play, with a single phone call from Moses Lake the recovery was set into motion.
-Within 3 days 2 trucks arrived to gather and move an additional 140,000 lbs of onions to Northwest Harvest and 2nd Harvest.
+When a donation of 10,000 pounds of onions arrived to the CSML warehouse, the Harvest VISTA realized that while there was a full storage shed of onions available for donation, there was no way to transport them.
+This is where Harvest Against Hunger and their statewide connections came in to play.
+With a single phone call from Moses Lake, the recovery was set into motion.
+Within three days two trucks arrived to collect and move an additional 140,000 pounds of onions to Northwest Harvest and Second Harvest.
 This particular producer was overjoyed that the onions had been donated and had not gone to waste.
-Not only was the storage and transportation at CSML valuable in making this link, but also the statewide efforts of RFH to connect and collaborate.
+Not only was the storage and transportation at CSML valuable in making this link, but also the statewide efforts of HAH to connect and collaborate.

-Frequently, donations will be larger as stated above, then as word spreads you will begin to get phone calls from home owners that have a single tree to harvest.
-Harvesting with the Senior Center Gleaners ensured that even the smallest amount of produce was harvested and didn’t go to waste.
+Frequently, donations will be larger as stated above, then as word spreads you will begin to get phone calls from home owners with a single tree to harvest.
+Collaborating with the Senior Center Gleaners ensured that even the smallest amount of produce was harvested and didn’t go to waste.